quite4work/TypedGrafana/README.md

 ## Why?

-As you can see below, there are a variety of other projects with very similar goals.
+As you can see below, there's no shortage of other projects that try to make Grafana dashboards easier to write.
 I tried some of these before I decided to write TypedGrafana, and overall wasn't happy with the development experience:

 * For me, YAML is both difficult to read and write, so I try to avoid it
 * Jsonnet isn't powerful enough for the features I want, such as dynamic column layouts where grid position needs to be calculated